QuangHuy54/ChatbotTKPM/README.md

 ![Example_2](images/example_2.png)

 ## Features
-- Utilized **Google Cloud Vertex AI** to interact with the powerful Gemini generative AI model
+- Utilized **OpenAI API** to interact with the powerful GPT generative AI model
 - Supports a **multi-agent architecture**:
   - Handle task-related chat messages using **function calling**, allowing the model to access external tools like Firebase Admin SDK
   - Another agent employs **Retrieval-Augmented Generation (RAG)** to provide accurate and context-specific guidance for users.